Australia welcomes help to find man missing in North Korea

 "I know Alek well and he has been always on Facebook, on Skype and he is very proactive in the media," Petrov said.

-"I think that North Koreans potentially might have decided to shut down his blog, his Facebook account because the information was coming out of North Korea which is unprecedented.
+"I think that North Koreans potentially might have decided to shut down his blog, his Facebook account because the information coming out of North Korea ... is unprecedented.
 Normally North Korea is a closed book," he added.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.